-Fitness and health businesses deliver a range of services and experiences to a diverse client base.
-They, therefore, require a range of professional and competent staff that have an appropriate blend of education, technical expertise and hands-on experience within certain fields, including management, exercise programming and delivery, customer service, sales, marketing, administration and other key roles.
+Exercise and active health businesses deliver a range of services and experiences to a diverse client base.
+They, therefore, require a range of competent professional staff with the appropriate combination of education, technical expertise and hands-on experience within certain fields including management, exercise programming and delivery, customer service, sales, marketing, administration and other key roles.

-Safety and emergency response policies and practices are an integral part of a sound risk-management system.
-Collectively, they are designed to help ensure that a business's ability to respond to untoward events provides the maximum level of safety for clients and staff.
+Safety and emergency response policies and practices are an integral part of a sound risk management system.
+Collectively, these policies and practices are designed to help ensure that a business's ability to respond to untoward events provides the maximum level of safety for clients and staff.